 Bauhaus – The Sky’s Gone Out, 1982

-Bauhaus’ messiness was the main reason I was a ‘casual fan’ rather than worshipper.
+Bauhaus’ messiness was the main reason I was a ‘casual fan’ rather than obsessive.
 With that said, Sky’s Gone Out struck me as a glorious, thrilling mess if anything.
 Beyond “Exquisite Corpse”, the songs don’t lose their footing in shouty jam-outs.
 They had more ambitious ideas and the experience to pull them off by now.
-They were maturing from the faux-edgy rambling that filled their debut.
+They were maturing though not leaving the captivating, surreal sense of darkness behind.

 Sky’s Gone Out stands out further as the one Bauhaus album where they could pull a true ‘scare’ on me.
 For all the hammy drama leftover from Mask, this album allows itself to build a stronger atmosphere, one that belongs in bizarre nightmares out of an arthouse film.
 Sky’s Gone Out has it’s own black-and-white, surrealist world like the cover art.

 Complete with piano and sax from a haunted house, “Spirit” isn’t punk as much as a wild, dancing chorus of ghosts.
 The “Three Shadows” trio is a journey in itself, going from quiet goth-tar disturbance to an underworld’s fairground waltz.